Research Honors Program

 - Complete an ORIGINAL RESEARCH MANUSCRIPT describing your scientific work.
 Manuscripts such as literature reviews, case reports, small case series and chapters DO NOT meet the qualifications for this requirement;

-- SUBMIT the manuscript for publication in a peer-reviewed scientific journal not later than the early May deadline appropriate for your graduation year (approximately May 1-2).
+- SUBMIT the manuscript for publication in a peer-reviewed scientific journal no later than the mid-April deadline appropriate for your graduation year.
 You will need to provide a PDF of the manuscript submitted together with a receipt for the submission from the peer review journal.
-Please send both of these to Samantha Dumm at email@example.com.
+Please send both of these to Maria Pelc at firstname.lastname@example.org.